ca-la/two-dimensional-map/README.md

 ## TODO

-- Arbitrary number of dimensions (3D+)
+- Add boilerplate, publish to npm, etc
-- Make iterable
+- Support arbitrary number of dimensions
-- Implement the rest of the 1D Map features
+- Implement the rest of the 1D Map features (iterable, `.has`, `.values`, etc)

 ## License